amitdesai03/postman-server/README.md

 ## About
 Postman chrome plugin is excellent rest client.
-Because of that you are required to install plugin in browser.
+However you are required to install plugin in browser.
-With this postman in cloud application, you can avoid any installations.
+With postman in cloud application, you can avoid any installations.
+    - Further enhancements are pending
+        - to store req/res on cloud instead of chrome local store
+        - user based access to handle privacy
+        - support for non-chrome browsers

 ## Environment
 - Java 1.7+
 - Tomcat 7+